It has been a long wait (far too long, in fact, more on that soon), but I finally have my new 2019 Oura ring wearable.

 The Battery Life & Charge Times

-I charged my ring to 100% one morning, and then every morning going forward I checked the battery level.
+I charged my ring to 100% one morning.
+Then every morning going forward I checked the battery level.
 Here is what I found:

-Yeah I know, I screwed up on Day 7!
-But still I got 8 days of use out of my ring and I still had a 20% charge.
-Not to bad!
+Yeah I know, I screwed up on day seven.
+Still, I got eight days of use out of my ring, and I still had a 20% charge.
+That's not too bad!

-Two things to note - 1, my ring is always in airplane mode.
-So if you had the bluetooth on I'd say your milage wouldn't be as good.
-I don't want to test this as I don't like the idea of having a bluetooth emitting device on me 24/7 for a week.
+Two things to note—firstly, my ring is always in airplane mode.
+If you had the Bluetooth on I'd say your mileage wouldn't be as good.
+I don't want to test this as I don't like the idea of having a Bluetooth-emitting device on me 24/7 for a week.

-2, on day 8 my app told me that my ring battery was low and that I should charge it before going to sleep that night.
-I'm assuming (based on past experiences) that if I didn't charge my ring that day it wouldn't have tracked my sleep that night.
-But I may be wrong, it may cut off at 10%.
+Secondly, on day eight my app told me that my ring battery was low and that I should charge it before going to sleep that night.
+I'm assuming (based on past experiences) that if I didn't charge my ring that day it wouldn't have tracked my sleep that night, but I may be wrong.
+It may cut off around 10%.
 Again, I haven't tested this.

-Though I don't like charging it this way - you're more likely to leave it on the charger and forget it for the day (missing all that valuable data!)
+Though I don't like charging it this way because you're more likely to leave it on the charger and forget it for the day—missing all that valuable data!